psychemedia/middle-english-romances/sir-amadace.md

 And she saluted him fair: " Sir, ye are most welcome! "

-" Dame, why sit you here alone with this corse tonight? "
+"Dame, why sit you here alone with this corse tonight? "

-" Needs must I sit by him, sir — God wot none other would but I! — for he was my wedded husband."
+"Needs must I sit by him, sir — God wot none other would but I! — for he was my wedded husband."

-" Peter! " quoth Sir Amadas. " That likes me full ill!
+"Peter! " quoth Sir Amadas. " That likes me full ill!
 Ye ire in a plight to perish also, sitting by him on his bier.
 What manner of man was he in his life? "

-" Sir, a merchant of this city, who owned rich rents.
+"Sir, a merchant of this city, who owned rich rents.
 He had every year three hundred pounds of ready money, and yet he lies here for debt."

-" By the Rood, dame, tell me how he spent his goods that thusgate `[In this manner.]` it is all away."
+"By the Rood, dame, tell me how he spent his goods that thusgate `[In this manner.]` it is all away."

-" Sir, by giving rich gifts to knights, squires, and officers, great lords that were his peers. `[Here the wora seems to mean betters rather than equals.]` He made royal feasts, and every day fed poor folk for God's sake.
+"Sir, by giving rich gifts to knights, squires, and officers, great lords that were his peers. `[Here the wora seems to mean betters rather than equals.]` He made royal feasts, and every day fed poor folk for God's sake.
 And yet he wrought as a fool, for whoever came to his gate and asked i' God's name, was not denied as long as he had any goods left.
 At Yule-tide he clad more men than did ever noble knight, and spared not meats.
 The boards in his hall stood never bare `[So Chaucer says of his Franklin: " His table dormant in his halle alway.
 Stood redy covered al the longe day,"]` but aye richly covered.
 And when I told him he did not well, he held my words lightly and said that God had sent it every deal, until we had borrowed so much that for very shame we might not tell all that we owed.
 And then came Death — woe's me! — and parted me from my dear lord, and left me all the care.
 When our neighbours knew that he lay sick, they came thronging in great affright to seek their debts, and they drove away horses, cattle, swine and sheep, all that was my husband's and mine, and left the place bare.
 My dowry I sold too, and paid them every penny, and still they asked much more.
 And when I had turned over all that I could get, he still owed thirty pounds to a merchant of this city who had been away in a far country.
 This man came, when my husband was dead, and, knowing my helpless state, fierce as a boar forbade that the corse be buried, `[Cf, Massinger, The Fatal Dowry, Weber in his edition refers to a law among the ancient Egyptians that permitted bodies to be pledged as security for money borrowed.
 Robson in his edition (p. xxvi.) quotes authorities to show that the Canon Law once authorised the arrest of a debtor's dead body; and also that it was acted upon for a long time.
 See also Miss Edgeworth's Castle Rackrent, first part.]` and swore that the hounds of the field should tear his flesh and gnaw his bones.
 And this is the cause of my woe!
 For sixteen weeks have I sat by him on his bier, with candles burning night and day; and, so God Almighty help me, shall I do until Death come and take me! "

 Then Sir Amadas asked her the name of that merchant who had brought her to this, and she told him.
 He said further: " God that is a help to all in trouble, comfort you, dame — and so He will!
 Have good night."